Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

     * unsupervised, compare to DeepCluster
 - [arXiv 2020] ([code](https://github.com/yhu01/PT-MAP)) Leveraging the Feature Distribution in Transfer-based Few-Shot Learning
     * 82% for 1-shot 88% for 5-shot WRN
-    * First force the encoded feautre to satisfy a certain distritbution, then use spesific algorithm designed for the distribution
+    * First force the encoded feature to satisfy a certain distribution, then use specific algorithm designed for the distribution
 - [arXiv 2020] Graph Meta Learning via Local Subgraphs
     * target Graph query the related graphs
 - [arXiv 2020] Adaptive-Step Graph Meta-Learner for Few-Shot Graph Classification